nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

+* 1a.
+The given status is invalid.

+    * 1a1.
+UltimateDivocTracker shows an error message.

+  Use case ends.

 * 2a.
 The list is empty.

-  Use case ends.

-* 2a.
-The given status is invalid.

-  * 2a1.
-UltimateDivocTracker shows an error message.

   Use case ends.